Arpit9110/SY0_701/Domain 6.md

 Obfuscation: It makes data unclear or unintelligible.
 It basically hiders the unauthorised understanding of data.
 The various technique used includes encryption, masking and pseudonyms.

-Segmentation:

-Permission Restriction:
+Segmentation: It divides the network into separate segment with  segments with unique security codes.
+Prevents lateral movement in case of a breach.
+It also limits the potential of damage.

+Permission Restriction: Defines data access and actions through ACL's or RBAC.
+It restrict access to authorized user by which it reduces the risk of internal data breach.

-Data Loss Prevention (DLP)
+#### Data Loss Prevention (DLP)
+Data Loss prevention (DLP):